mxtommy/Kip/README.md

 # About KIP

-KIP is powerfull marine instrumentation package to display Signal K data.
+KIP is powerful marine instrumentation package to display Signal K data.
 KIP, much like modern expensive MFDs, is very flexible and can be split up in any arrangements and display all kinds of data available to Signal K server.

 # Design Goal

 The idea is to replicate the functionality of MFDs such as the B&G Triton, Raymarine i70, or Garmin GMI20.
-- Display should be fullscreen and not require any scrolling
+- Display should use the entire screen and not require any scrolling
 - Anything displayed should be as big as possible in the given space
 - Touchscreen user experience should be excellent
 - Layout and configuration should be both easy to operate and flexible